bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

 Activating the Asset Issuer Account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The non-activated account needs to be activited by and activited account.
+The non-activated account needs to be activated by an activited account.
 Please skip this section if your issuer account is already activated.

 .. note:: |
        You can activate the account by transfering 50.03 BU to the issuer account from the BuPocket(the Wallet).
 The BU can be used for the transaction fee of issuing assets.